stenglein-lab/tick_surveillance/Pipeline_instructions.md

 ### Surveillance_Report

-The pipeline outputs a surveillance report table in Microsoft Excel format.
-This table is the first worksheet (first tab) of a multi-sheet spreadsheet named `<output_prefix>_sequencing_report.xlsx`.
+The pipeline outputs a surveillance report table in Microsoft Excel format that is named `<output_prefix>_sequencing_report.xlsx`.

+This first tab of this spreadsheet contains the main surveillance report table with positive/negative calls.
+Other tabs contrain additional information, such as the number of reads assigned to each surveillance target, a copy of the input metadata, detailed information about specific target reference sequence assignments, etc.

 #### Surveillance_columns_file